castaway/dbix-class-book/chapters/03-Describing-database.md

 The `set_primary_key` method tells DBIx::Class which column or columns contain your _primary key_ data for this table.

+The _primary key_ should contain a column or set of columns that can be used to uniquely identify a single row in the table.
+DBIx::Class will use them to delete or update single rows.

 [%# mention this with the create() call ?
 The primary key columns are used by DBIx::Class to determine which values it should add to the row object after it has been inserted into